ziz0301/CARLASec/README.md

 ---
 ## Citation

-If you use CARLASec in academic research, please acknowledge the CARLA simulator and cite our CARLASec research publications:
+If you use CARLASec in academic research, please cite our CARLASec research publications:

 ```bibtex
 @inproceedings{nguyen2024ausse,